 Just like other compiled languages, python has an interpreter that helps to execute python code, you can learn more about python interpreter from here.

-The identifiers in python are a name used to identify a variable, function, class, module, or other objects.
 An identifier follows specific python rules that can combine an uppercase letter from A – Z or a lowercase a – z.
 It can also start with an underscore(_) followed by any number from 0 – 9 or letter.